-Community Colleges of Spokane operates two stores.
+Spokane Colleges operates two stores.
 On the SCC campus it is located in the Lair Student Center and on the SFCC campus it is located in the Student Union Building.
 Information regarding textbooks is available online at scc.bncollege.com.
 Students are encouraged to shop early in store or online.
 You are able to use your Bigfoot/BankMobile card to place online orders.

-Students attending CCS Rural Centers in Colville, Newport, Republic, Ione, and Inchelium are served by the SCC College Bookstore.
+Students attending Spokane Colleges Rural Centers in Colville, Newport, Republic, and Inchelium are served by the SCC College Bookstore.
 The Rural Center students in Pullman are served by the SFCC College Bookstore.
 These students will use the online website at scc.bncollege.com to order their books.

-The College Bookstore offers many services to students and staff including discounted AMC, Regal, Village Centre movie tickets, discounted tickets to Laser Quest and a Notary Public.
+The College Bookstore offers many services to students and staff including discounted AMC, Regal, Village Centre movie tickets, and a Notary Public.